Hebrew: סִיחוֹן —transliteration: Sichon

 Meaning: striking down

 The country from the Jabbok to Hermon was at this time ruled by Og, the last of the Rephaim.
-He also tried to prevent the progress of the Israelites, but was utterly routed, and all his cities and territory fell into the hands of the Israelites (compare Num.
-21:33-35; Deut.
-3:1-14; Ps.
-135:10-12; 136:17-22).
+He also tried to prevent the progress of the Israelites, but was utterly routed, and all his cities and territory fell into the hands of the Israelites (compare Numbers 21:33-35; Deuteronomy 3:1-14; Psalm 135:10-12; 136:17-22).

-These two victories gave the Israelites possession of the country on the east of Jordan, from the Arnon to the foot of Hermon.
-The kingdom of Sihon embraced about 1,500 square miles, while that of Og was more than 3,000 square miles.
+The kingdom of Sihon encompassed about 1,500 square miles, while that of Og was more than 3,000 square miles.